xMoOnManFr/simple-media-downloader/README.md

 On windows : winget install yt-dlp.yt-dlp | winget install ffmpeg

-On linux idk refer to your distro package manager

-On macOS idk how it works
+NOT made for linux and macos and probably will never try to make it work